Emerson Boozer

-Emerson Boozer (born July 4, 1943) is a former running back in the American Football League (AFL) and in the National Football League (NFL).
-In the last year of separate drafts by the AFL and the NFL, Boozer signed with the AFL's New York Jets, rather than with an NFL team.
-He played his entire professional career with the Jets.
-Boozer was a member of the Jets team that defeated the NFL's champion Baltimore Colts, 16–7, in Super Bowl III.
-Before joining the American Football League, Boozer played college football at the Maryland State College, which is now the University of Maryland Eastern Shore.
+Emerson Boozer (born July 4, 1943) is an American former professional football player who spent his entire career as a running back for the New York Jets in the American Football League (AFL) and National Football League (NFL).
+In the last year of separate drafts by the AFL and the NFL, Boozer signed with the AFL's Jets, rather than with an NFL team.
+He was a member of the Jets team that defeated the NFL's champion Baltimore Colts, 16–7, in Super Bowl III.
+Before joining the AFL, Boozer played college football at Maryland State College, which is now the University of Maryland Eastern Shore (UMES).

 Early life

+Boozer was born in Augusta, Georgia on July 4, 1943.
+He attended at Lucy Craft Laney High School in Augusta, Georgia.
+In one football season at Laney, he scored 25 touchdowns and had 1,400 rushing yards.
+During football, he once passed out in the heat, and had to be hospitalized and given saline.
+The doctor told Boozer that if they had waited any longer to take him to the hospital Boozer would have died.

-Boozer's natural athletic ability came to the attention of football coaches at Lucy Craft Laney High School in Augusta, Georgia.
+Boozer's natural athletic ability came to the attention of football coaches at Laney High School.
 Despite his proven talent there, football scholarships were not widely offered to the black star.
-Boozer excelled as well at the college level, where he showed open field ability as a back as well as strength and intensity as a player that exceeded his 5'11 190-pound size.
+Boozer excelled as well at the college level, where he showed open field ability as a back as well as strength and intensity as a player that exceeded his 5 ft 11 in (1.8 m), 190-pound (86.2 m) size.

-Boozer played for Maryland State College from 1962 to 1965.
+Boozer played for Maryland State College from 1962 to 1965 as a halfback, originally under College Football Hall of Fame head coach Vernon "Skip" McCain, and then coach Roosevelt "Sandy" Gilliam.
 A two-time All-American, Boozer rushed for a school-record 2,537 yards and 22 touchdowns on 374 carries, an average of 6.8 yards per rush.
+He led the team in rushing and scoring each year he played.
+Over his four-year career, he had individual touchdown running plays of 96, 80, 77, 75, 70 and 51 yards.

+Boozer was a Central Intercollegiate Athletic Association (CIAA) All-Conference pick in 1964 and 1965.
+He graduated with an industrial arts degree.
+He was inducted into the College Hall of Fame in 2010, and the UMES Hall of Fame in 1982.

+He was college teammates with future Pro Football Hall of Fame player, and the first black head coach in modern NFL history, Art Shell, and his future Jets teammate Earl Christy.